Where to Get Moving Boxes

 If the local waste management company doesn’t do box collections, you should be able to locate a drop-off center nearby for your recycling material.

 Here are some other ways to use your leftover boxes as well:

 - Give them to friends and family.
-They’re always going to be folks that will need moving boxes.
+They’re always going to be folks that will need them.